These functions calculate common eigenvector-related centrality measures, or walk-based eigenmeasures, for one- and two-mode networks:

 All measures attempt to use as much information as they are offered, including whether the networks are directed, weighted, or multimodal.
 If this would produce unintended results, first transform the salient properties using e.g. to_undirected() functions.
 All centrality and centralization measures return normalized measures by default, including for two-mode networks.

-node_eigenvector(.data, normalized = TRUE, scale = FALSE)
+node_eigenvector(.data, normalized = TRUE, scale = TRUE)

 node_power(.data, normalized = TRUE, scale = FALSE, exponent = 1)